 Four people

 Six Experiments each On the same computer?
 With their original voice recognition file?
 Retraining?
+I think we should train them on whatever software we use, unless they’ve already been trained on the same one and we can run it on the test computer.

 First Experiment: A document the person wrote [Perhaps few weeks earlier to avoid perfect memory situation?]

 Second: A document we wrote, but they read before the experiment starts [Length of time to get familiar with this text: fix time or until finish to read?
 How many times to read it over, if that all?]
+They should read it once, however long that takes them.

 Third: A document we wrote that they don’t get a chance to look at